 If you want a vision statement to be operative, it must be short.
 No one, including you or your board members will remember a paragraph.
 You want a simple sentence.
 And the shorter the better.

-For example, my company’s vision statement is, “To be a world-class business growth coaching, consulting and executive education firm known for accelerating the growth of small businesses and their leaders.”
+For example, my company’s vision statement is, “To be a world-class business growth coaching, consulting and executive education firm known for helping business owners and entrepreneurs build more strategic, scalable and successful businesses.”
 Short, simple, and easy to remember.

 5. It should fit with your current strategy

 For example, during a strategic planning process, you may realize that you company needs to make a significant strategic change of direction.
 For example, maybe you’ve been a service company, but you’ve decided that you want to become a product company.

 Or maybe you’re in a field that has radically changed and your vision statement hasn’t caught up.
 For example, let’s say you’re in the document management field and your vision statement still reads, “To be the preeminent microfiche company on the planet,” you may have a problem :-) since very few companies use microfiche anymore.
 It may fit the first four criteria, but it would be a terrible vision statement because it doesn’t fit with a winning strategy.

 So, now that you know these four Don’ts and five Do’s, how does your current vision statement stack up?
 Is it a winner?
 Or is time for a vision statement makeover?
 If so, you now have a few guidelines that can help you create a great one that’ll win with your employees, your future hires, and your marketplace.

 1. Make sure it’s future-oriented (i.e. it’s who you want to become, not who you are currently)